 Students with poor comprehension skills often have poor vocabulary skills and therefore understand less of what they hear.
 For such students, it’s helpful to teach the meanings of new words through the use of multi-sensory tactics such as graphic organizers, pictures, and mnemonics.
 Improving the overall language skills of students increases the likelihood that they will understand the words they encounter in written format.
 Since it is impossible to know every word, students must be taught about the various types of context clues and how to use them to determine the meaning of unfamiliar words at the Boarding School in Dehradun with fee Structure.

 3. One concept at a time:

-When children are put with too much information, their memory can only pay attention to a certain amount of new information.
-Teaching one concept at a time favours the limitations of a child’s short-term memory, and allows concepts and skills to be more easily stored in the long-term memory.
+When children get too much information, their memory can only pay attention to a certain amount of new information.
+Teaching one concept at a time favors the limitations of a child’s short-term memory, and allows concepts and skills to be more stored in the long-term memory.
 All of this leads to a significant amount of meaningful learning among the students.

 4. Engage in multi-sensory activities:

 For many snuggling readers, multi-sensory teaching is very effective.
 The objective is to look out for each student’s learning capabilities and engage those capabilities to introduce fresh information.
 Instead of informing a student about a particular concept, multi-sensory activities allow them to experience the concept.
 Engaging in strategies and activities that integrate all of the senses can help students understand new information in ways that work best for the students.